-After the Add/Drop period ends, students have the option to withdraw from courses, until the Withdraw Deadline (listed in the Academic Calendar).
+After the Add/Drop period ends, students have the option to withdraw from full term (15 week) courses, until the Withdraw Deadline (listed in the Academic Calendar).
+Students wishing to withdraw from condensed (less than 15-week long meeting period) courses should visit the Cavalier Express Center for withdraw options for these condensed courses.

 Withdrawing vs. Dropping